rpadovani/rpadovani.com/_posts/2020-05-01-entering-daintree.md

 Needless to say, Daintree website is not affiliated to Amazon, or AWS, or any of their subsidiaries. ;-)

-For any comment, feedback, critic, suggestion on how to improve my English, reach me on Twitter ([@rpadovani93][twitter]) or drop an email at [riccardo@rpadovani.com](mailto:riccardo@rpadovani.com).
+For any comment, feedback, critic, suggestion on how to improve my English, leave me a comment below, or drop an email at [riccardo@rpadovani.com](mailto:riccardo@rpadovani.com).

 Ciao,